 But Jesus very cleverly exposes this cancerous character flaw as He recited only the last 6 commandments to the young man which specifically address our relationship with each other.
 He didn’t include the first 4 commandments which specified the worshipping of God only and the requirement to abstain from idolatry.
 Jesus knew full well who He was dealing with and was not fooled by exaggerated expressions of obedience.
 And though the young man was content deceiving himself into thinking his service was perfectly acceptable, in reality it was not.

 So okay, we’ll accept the immature ruler’s assertion that he had practiced the commandments since his youth.
 Nonetheless, his practice was imperfect because, again, he failed to implement all 10 of them which would have completely changed the dynamics of his divinely designated duty.
-And the Lord made sure that the commandments he didn’t practice were made glaringly evident because we see his reaction to the prospect of having to stop worshipping what was his real god.
-And that was his earthly possessions.
-Even the thought itself of giving up serving his chosen idol was too much to take.
+And the Lord made sure that the commandments he didn’t practice were made glaringly evident because we see his reaction to the prospect of having to stop worshipping what was his real god, and that was his earthly possessions.
+Even the thought itself of giving up serving his chosen idols was too much to take.
 But deep down in places where only the Word of God can penetrate, he knew he was wrong.

 Likewise, how many times have we done or said something we know is not right and then say, “I shouldn’t have done that” or “I shouldn’t have said that.”
-The truth is we sometimes know what we’re doing is wrong and do it anyway because we are angry, irritated, bitter, fed up, greedy, jealous or maybe our lustful, immodest passions are stirred up.
+The truth is we sometimes know what we’re doing is wrong and we do it anyway because we are angry, irritated, bitter, fed up, greedy, jealous or maybe our lustful, immodest passions are stirred up.
 And even worse, we make excuses or blame someone else for our wrongdoing and then pacify ourselves by saying things like, “I’m not perfect,” "I can't do any better" or “ I’m only human.”
 The question is, do you ever get any better or are you stuck in the same old unrighteous rut where practicing imperfection puts you?

 And so, before we get too nervous with all this talk about perfection (smile), let’s examine the term and see what God’s Word says about it.
 We understand that the context for the word perfect includes the terms “perfect, without blemish, complete, whole, intactness, full, upright and undefiled.”
 It also encompasses the terms “full age, moral character, maturity and growth.”
 And so, considering this, what does God say about His expectation for us to be perfect in these last days?
 Simply put, according to the Bible He says, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 (Matthew 5: 48) And being charged with this commandment to practice perfection is nothing new.
 For centuries, dating back to the Old Testament, the Lord has told His people like Noah, Abram, Moses, Solomon, Asa, Hezekiah and Job to be perfect.